atrauzzi/laravel-doctrine/readme.md

     "atrauzzi/laravel-doctrine": "dev-master",

-Add the service provider to your Laravel application in `app/config/app.php`.
+Add the service provider to your Laravel application in `config/app.php`.
 In the `providers` array add:

     'Atrauzzi\LaravelDoctrine\ServiceProvider',

-Then add the following to your `facades` array in the same file:
+If desired, add the following to your `facades` array in the same file:

     'Doctrine' => 'Atrauzzi\LaravelDoctrine\Support\Facades\Doctrine',

-You'll likely want to configure the database connection, which you can do by overriding the bundle's defaults with the following command:

-    ./artisan config:publish atrauzzi/laravel-doctrine

-This should get you a fresh copy of the configuration file in the directory `app/config/packages/vendor/atrauzzi/laravel-doctrine`.
+You can also take a copy of the package's configuration by publishing package assets as per normal.

 #### Usage

-Most of Doctrine's functionality derives from defining your schema (via annotations in your model classes in this case), performing manipulations on instances and then persisting them through the `EntityManager`.
 You can obtain the `EntityManager` instance for your connection simply by using the `Doctrine` facade:

 Adapted from [Doctrine's documentation](http://goo.gl/XQ3qg):